On this page:

 Depending on their age at the time of the transplant, how well the transplanted kidney is working, and medication dosing, children may have an increase in growth after receiving a transplant, though they are typically shorter than average height.
 Children younger than 4 years old have the best growth rate after transplantation.2 However, high doses of immunosuppressive medications can slow a child’s growth and development after a transplant.
 Decreasing immunosuppressive medication dosing and giving the child growth hormone can improve growth rate.

 What are the complications of kidney failure and how are they treated?

 Children with kidney failure may also need treatment for complications such as anemia, bone problems and growth failure, and infection.
 These complications are caused by the inability of the damaged kidneys to make red blood cells, balance nutrients needed for strong bones and growth, or filter wastes and extra fluid from the blood.

 Damaged kidneys do not make enough of a hormone called erythropoietin (EPO), which stimulates the bone marrow to produce red blood cells.
 Anemia is common in children with kidney disease and causes them to tire easily and look pale.
 Anemia may also contribute to heart problems.
 A synthetic form of EPO injected under the skin one or more times a week can treat anemia caused by damaged kidneys.

-Read more in Anemia in Chronic Kidney Disease.
+More information is provided in the NIDDK health topic, Anemia in Chronic Kidney Disease.

 Bone Problems and Growth Failure